skip to main content

 Analyses of Financial Statements

-Students spread financial statements into a scorecard and compare key financial ratios with those of close industry competitors, both in terms of levels and trends.
+Students spread financial statements into a model and compare key financial ratios with those of close industry competitors, both in terms of levels and trends.
 They look for companies with low to moderate debt levels, stable or improving profit margins, and stable or improving asset turnover.

 Forecast of Earnings